wejdeneHaouari/mini-project-hyperledger/README.md

   certificate is distributed to the network so that different actors at different times can cryptographically verify information created by James's private key.

-Once the wallet was created and the smart contract tested with a simple script, the next step is the web application development.
+Once the wallet was created, the next step is the web application development.

 ## WEB Client Applications